intellltech/interview-QA/readme.md

 Ethereum Virtual Machine (EVM) serves as the runtime environment for smart contracts running on the Ethereum Blockchain and ensures that smart contracts are executed securely across all nodes in the network.<ui><li>The EVM process the EVM bytecode generated from high-level smart contract languages like Solidity.</li><li>EVM is responsible for maintaining the state of the Ethereum blockchain including the contract state.
 When the contract's state changes due to the execution of the function then EVM updates the contract's state.</li><li>EVM uses gas to measure the cost of executing the smart contract.
 The EVM calculates the total gas used during contract execution.</li>
     **[⬆ Back to Top](#questions)**

-55. ### Does EVM understands Solidity?
+55. ### How does the Ethereum Virtual Machine (EVM) work?

-The EVM does not directly understand Solidity as it understands and executes bytecode.
-When a transaction is executed EVM reads and processes the corresponding bytecode instructions.
+The EVM is the runtime environment for smart contracts on Ethereum.
+It ensures that contracts run in isolation, execute code, and interact with the Ethereum state.
     **[⬆ Back to Top](#questions)**

 56. ### What is a proxy contract in Solidity?